Arsenije95/phasor_diagram/README.md

-**Paints a phasor diagram for a three-phase electrical system.**
+Paints a phasor diagram for a three-phase electrical system.

 The phasor diagram is a graphical representation used in electrical engineering to illustrate the relationships between voltages and currents in a three-phase system.
 It consists of three voltage vectors (represented as U) and three current vectors (represented as I) for each phase.

-In the Phasor Diagram, both current and voltage are represented as vectors.
+In the **PhasorDiagram**, both current and voltage are represented as vectors.
 Each vector is depicted as a line with an arrow at one end.

 * The length of the vector represents its intensity.
 * The angle of the vector indicates its direction relative to an imaginary x-axis.